 The AIP format allows storing submissions; having the submission in its original form can help to ensure authenticity of its representations.
 For this purpose, the AIP format defines a “submission” folder in the root of the AIP which contains the original submission as well as any submission updates added after the AIP was created.
 The following obligatory requirement applies:

-The root directory of the AIP MUST contain a “submission” directory which is a container for the original submission and might eventually contain SIP updates which are submitted after the AIP was created.
+The root directory of the package MUST contain a “submission” directory which is a container for the original submission and might eventually contain SIP updates which are submitted after the AIP was created.

 The submission folder is a container for submissions.
 It could contain the original submission immediately which means that the structure of the information package contained in the folder must be compliant with the E-ARK IP structure defined by the Common Specification.
 Or, in case updating submissions is allowed after the AIP was created, the submission folder can contain sub-folders which represent a series of original submission and submission updates.